 - Sound – Heat pump water heaters generate sounds similar to an electric fan.
 Consider if this noise can be heard from your bedroom.

-- Cold air - While in operations, heat pump water heaters release cool, dry air into the surrounding space.
+- Cold air – While in operation, heat pump water heaters release cool, dry air into the surrounding space.

 - Size – Heat pump water heaters are slightly larger than standard electric water heaters.

 - Ducting – Some heat pump water heaters will be installed in a location that will require ducting to the outside.

 Things to Consider – Tier 2 and Tier 3 Tanks